- Home

 Capt.
 Day began his career with the Beaufort Police Department in 2009, with prior law enforcement experience starting in 1997 with Beaufort County Sheriff’s Office and Port Royal Police Department.
 Day started as a patrolman, and later was promoted to a patrol supervisor.
 In 2013 he was promoted to operations master sergeant, and in 2016 he was promoted to lieutenant.
 In September of 2022, he was promoted to captain, and he now oversees administrative functions of the Police Department.

 Lt.
-Charles Squires (Community Programs)
+Charles Squires (Patrol)

 Lt.
 Squires was born near Albany, N.Y., and grew up in the Adirondack Mountains, regularly visiting his grandparents on Fripp Island, S.C.
 After graduating from high school, Lt.
 Squires joined the U.S. Navy; some of his duties included shore patrol, which was when he became interested in law enforcement.
 He received a bachelor's in criminal justice from the University of South Carolina (Columbia).